atomspace/atomspace-eslint/README.md

 ## VSCode tips

-To enable ESLint in **Visual Studio Code** you need to install the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
+To enable ESLint in **Visual Studio Code** you should have the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) installed.

 These are suggested workspace settings related to `@atomspace/eslint` rules: